 They may occur just once or may recur over a limited time period.
 Again, although these episodes may resemble epilepsy, they are not, and they require quite different diagnostic tests and treatment.

 Most seizures will stop on their own and do not require immediate medical treatment.
 If your child is having a convulsion, protect her from injuring herself by laying her on her side with her hips higher than her head, so she will not choke if she vomits.
 Do not put anything in the mouth.

-- If you child has diabetes, is injured or has a seizure in the water, this is always an emergency and 911 should be called immediately.
+If your child has diabetes, is injured or has a seizure in the water, this is always an emergency and 911 should be called immediately.

 As frightening as seizures can be, it's encouraging to know that the likelihood that your child will have another one drops greatly as she gets older.
-(Only 1 in 100 adults has a seizure).
+(About 1 in 100 adults 18 and older have active epilepsy).
 Unfortunately, a great deal of misunderstanding and confusion about seizures still exists, so it is important that your child's friends and teachers become educated about her condition.

 If you need additional support or information, consult with your pediatrician or contact your local or state branch of the Epilepsy Foundation of America.